A-Vite® 50000 I.U. Capsule

 Keep out the sight and reach of children.

-Do not use A-Vite after the expiry date which is stated on the carton after “VAL.”.
+Do not use this medicine after the expiry date which is stated on the carton after “VAL.”.
 The expiry date refers to the last day of that month.

-Medicines must not be disposed of via wastewater or household waste.
+Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

 What A-Vite contains